-Opportunity International (Ghana) Implementing Partners 3,862,381

-Opportunity International Canada 374,500
+Global Affairs Canada Opportunity International (Ghana) Implementing Partners Opportunity International Canada \$ 19,879,876 3,862,381 374,500 \$ 24 116 757

--))

-4. Partnership with The MasterCard Foundation:
+5. Partnership with The MasterCard Foundation:

 During the year ended June 30, 2014, the Organization entered into an agreement with The MasterCard Foundation for a project in the amount of U.S. \$22,678,669 in Africa (Malawi, Ghana, Uganda, Rwanda and Tanzania).
 Through this project, Opportunity International, Inc. will extend a full range of financial services to the rural areas, including: the collection of savings from and provision of comprehensive and crop-specific agriculture loans to smallholder farmers; the provision of education finance to provide quality education in the poorest communities of Africa; and strengthening the capacity to deliver under more convenient access to financial services through training and technology.
 In 2017, the agreement was amended and the total amount to be received was adjusted to U.S. \$21,164,576.
-Up to 2017, funding of U.S. \$19,858,461 (Cdn. \$22,904,225) had been received towards this project.
-The remaining funds of U.S. \$1,306,115 (Cdn. \$1,675,759) was received during the year.
+The full amount of funding was received by the end of 2018.